Blog

 Photo by Studio E. Raven mask created in July 2015.

 With the first mask already created I styled it with the cuffs and belt / waist-cincher from our 2015 look book.
 Next I created a feather bib/necklace, made a blue shirt, from some special fabric I had been saving, to bring a bit of colour to the silver and black.
 The look was finished off with the completion of a velvet cape I had been making for a while.
+The velvet and the silver part of the skirt is material my mom had in the 80s.
+I remember making similar outfits for my dolls.

 To see more of Breanne's photography visit her website here.